 Pulau Musi N 1.079867°, E 97.929534°

 A small uninhabited island 2.5 kilometers east of Onolimbu.
 This is possible the most beautiful of the four island another great spot for snorkelling.
 Being even further of the mainland the water is often clearer here.
 Just like Onolimbu, the best snorkelling can be found in the northern corner of the island.
 On the north-east side of the island there is a wreck from a ship that sunk in 2004.
 To find the wreck just follow the reef and look for debris on the bottom.
 The top of the boat is only a few meters deep and during low-tide its possible to freedive into the wheel-house.
 Pulau Musi is so small that it is possible to snorkel around the whole island in an hour or two.
-During low tide there is beach al along the island and it can easily be circum navigated on foot in 15 minutes.
+During low tide there is beach all along the island and it can easily be circumnavigated on foot in 15 minutes.

 Pulau Soma N 1.024781°, E 97.9545530°

 Pulau Soma is eight kilometers southeast of Onolimbu and has very similar features.
 The beach is located on the west side of the island.
 Snorkelling is beast on the northern side.